CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 You can list as many conditional names for a given item as you want.
 Each conditional name must consist of 3 elements:
 1. The condition type:
-    - `COMPONENT_ID` searches all the components of the item (and all of *their* components, and so on) for an item with the condition string in their ID.
+    - `COMPONENT_ID_SUBSTRING` searches all the components of the item (and all of *their* components, and so on) for an item with the condition string in their ID.
 The ID only needs to *contain* the condition, not match it perfectly (though it is case sensitive).
 For example, supplying a condition `mutant` would match `mutant_meat`.
+    - `COMPONENT_ID` Similar to `COMPONENT_ID_SUBSTRING`, but search the exact component match
     - `FLAG` which checks if an item has the specified flag (exact match).
     - `VAR` which checks if an item has a variable with the given name (exact match) and value = `value`.
 Variables set with effect_on_conditions will have `npctalk_var_` in front of their name.
 So a variable created with: `"npc_add_var": "MORALE", "type": "DISPLAY","context":"NAME", "value": "Felt Great" }` would be named: `npctalk_var_DISPLAY_NAME_MORALE`.
     - `SNIPPET_ID`which checks if an item has a snippet id variable set by an effect_on_condition with the given name (exact match) and snippets id = `value`.